freeman2501/MaildirFilter/README.md

 ## Usage

-Place this script anywhere on your server and run it with the full path to Maildir folder of the mailbox you want to filter as parameter.
+Place this script anywhere on your server and run it with the full path to the Maildir folder of the mailbox you want to filter as parameter.

 	maildir_filter /home/example/imap/example.com/example/Maildir